Labour Party serves South Tyneside MP with notice of investigation over ‘breach of party rules’

 "Well there is.
 The charges were completely baseless.
 The evidence relied on made no sense.
 There never was anything that was a breach of the rules.”

-Ms Osborne says the Labour Party then rescinded the disciplinary probe, only a matter of hours after putting her on notice of the investigation.
+The Jarrow MP says Labour then rescinded the disciplinary probe, only a matter of hours after putting her on notice of the investigation.

-Ms Osborne added that, after consulting legal advice and responding to the investigation notice with ‘a very strongly worded letter’, the probe was dropped shortly thereafter.
+Ms Osborne added that, once legal advice had been consulted and the investigation notice had been met with ‘a very strongly worded letter’, the probe was dropped shortly thereafter.

 The statement added: “I was told I could not discuss the matter with anyone except the Samaritans.